pallets-eco/flask-rq/README.rst

 There is special way to be able to work inside of context.
 Please note this is not the same context.
 This is new, specially created context with the same configuration, but without blueprints or extensions that you probably expect.
-First parameter of `ctx_delay` is always current flask application object (which have all runtime configuration).
 For example after long task you want to send email with result report:

 .. code-block:: python